 One of the biggest differences is that the Dyson comes with a self-adjusting floor head.
 This automatically changes height when switching between long pile carpets, short pile carpets or hard floors.
 In contrast, the CX1 comes with two floor-heads – one that’s suitable for carpets (and other floors), and another designed specifically for hard floors.

-The CX1 comes with a rotating brush bar for cleaning carpets - and it does a fantastic job.
-The combination of powerful suction and effective floor head allows it to remove dust that's deep in carpet fibres.
+The CX1’s universal floorhead does a fantastic job at cleaning carpets.
+The combination of powerful suction and effective floor head allows it to remove dust that’s deep in carpet fibres.

 While the Dyson is also great for carpets – and much more effective than most cylinder vacuums – it can’t quite match the Miele.
 It’ll still remove nearly all fluff, dust and dirt from your carpets though.